I am a visual learner. A picture is worth a thousand words.

 • Other classes are in the middle.

-Note: To have a decent layout, I only drew 70% of the Ruby 2 Core classes.
+Note: to have a decent layout, I only drew 70% of the Ruby 2 Core classes.
 All of the important ones are there, except Random, Time, GC and ObjectSpace: when I noticed, it was too late. :-)

 What can we “draw” from this ?